Council Tax Annual Billing

 Understanding how your bill has been calculated

-Council Tax is made up of charges from Cheshire East Council, Cheshire Fire Authority and Cheshire Police Authority (shown as Police and Crime Commissioner).
+Council Tax is made up of charges from Cheshire East Council, Cheshire Fire Authority and the Police and Crime Commissioner for Cheshire Constabulary.
 For a breakdown of how we calculate your bill see Your Council Tax bill explained.

 My circumstances have changed but the bill shows my old information

 This could be the case if your account has not been updated prior to the Council Tax bills being produced on 21 February 2020.
 We will aim to issue a revised bill as soon as possible but if you have not received this within 6 weeks please contact us.